JacobBenge/demo-ejs-education/readme.md

-This repository has a live demo available at https://demo-ejs-education.herokuapp.com/
+This repository has a live demo available at https://demo-ejs-education.herokuapp.com/.
+On the registration page there is an admin code in the placeholder.

 You must have MongoDB community edition installeda and have the mongod.exe task running. https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/